jdlph/shortest-path-algorithms/README.md

 ## Furthermore

 Even though all the algorithms are implemented towards high efficiency, there is still space for further improvement.
-For example, use intrusive container to store outgoing link of each node for all implementations, add check on scanned nodes in the heap-Dijkstra implementation, and replace binary heap with Fibonacci heap, etc.
+For example, add check on scanned nodes in the heap-Dijkstra implementation and replace binary heap with Fibonacci heap, etc.

 ## References
 1. R. K. Ahuja, T. L. Magnanti, and J. B. Orlin, Network Flows: Theory, Algorithms, and Applications.
 Prentice Hall, 1993.